luckystarzz/RGUGlassMorphism/README.md

 ### Installing

-Install the Stylish extension (linked above)
+Install the stylus extension (linked above)

 Download main.css (in this repository)